 Tumefactive multiple sclerosis is a rare form of multiple sclerosis (MS).
 MS is a disabling and progressive disease that affects the central nervous system.
 The central nervous system is made up of the brain, spinal cord, and optic nerve.

-MS is caused when the immune system attacks myelin, a fatty substance that coats nerve fibers.
-This attack causes scar tissue, or lesions to form on the brain and spinal cord.
+MS occurs when the immune system attacks myelin, a fatty substance that coats nerve fibers.
+This attack causes scar tissue, or lesions, to form on the brain and spinal cord.
 Damaged nerve fibers interfere with normal signals from the nerve to the brain.
 This results in the loss of body function.

-Brain lesions are small in other types of MS. In tumefactive multiple sclerosis lesions are larger than two centimeters.
+Brain lesions are typically small in most types of MS. However, in tumefactive multiple sclerosis, lesions are larger than two centimeters.
 This condition is also more aggressive than other types of MS.

-Tumefactive multiple sclerosis can cause symptoms that are different from other types of MS. These include:
+Tumefactive multiple sclerosis can cause symptoms that are different from other types of MS. Common symptoms of multiple sclerosis include:

 - numbness or tingling

 - bowel and bladder problems

 - difficulty walking

 - muscle spasticity

 Symptoms more common in tumefactive multiple sclerosis include: